 Welcome to the “Growing with Drip Depot” page!
 Here you will find our customer success stories as well as shout-outs for our affiliate businesses and YouTubers.
+This page will be the perfect place for you to show off all of your hard work as well as find inspiration from your fellow DIYers!
 If you have any questions or would like to submit an entry, please contact Drip Depot customer service for details: Customer Service

 Drip Depot Mission Statement:

 To consistently exceed customer expectations with our unparalleled commitment to excellence, our extreme ownership, and by continuing to grow:

 “I'm Chris Haley, a consultant, and father of three that recently moved from the DC area to Charlottesville.
 We completed a large renovation of our yard including hundreds of plants and wanted to install a drip irrigation system to help the garden survive the hot Virginia summers.

 We have 500+ plants (many of them liriope) around the house and on a steep hill in our backyard.
 The landscaping covers the hill and surrounds a large patio and stone staircase we installed.
 Many of the plants are in neat rows (like the liriope) while others are organized in patterns around the yard.